 Appraisal is the action of placing a value on a measurement or collection of measurements.
-Those taken in a food and beverage operation are predominantly concerned with performance, and are therefore often referred to as 'performance measures'.
+Those taken in a food service operation are predominantly concerned with performance, and are often referred to as 'performance measures'.
 They are also known as Key Performance Indicators (KPIs).
 However, a measure alone has no value.
-In order to be able to place a value on a performance measure, there will need to be an identified objective to measure it against.
+To be able to place a value on a performance measure, there will need to be an identified objective to measure it against.
 For example, an actual revenue measurement of £1200 has limited value until it is compared with a revenue objective of £1000.
 The revenue can then be appraised as surpassing the objective by £200, or 20%.

-Other measurements and objectives are needed in order to explore or value the revenue measurement further.
+Other measurements and objectives are needed to explore or value the revenue measurement further.
 If cost objectives and actual costs are known, it is possible to explore or value the revenue measurement in a more meaningful way, i.e. the amount of profit (or loss) can be measured.
 Subsequently a profit objective can also be applied and a further value placed on the achievements of the operation.

-In order to begin to appraise a food and beverage operation it is therefore a prerequisite to identify the goals and objectives of the operation.
-Knowing the operation's goals and objectives will enable the appraiser to focus on those parts of the operation which most significantly impact on the achievement of the goals and identified objectives.

-In Chapter 2 we identified that:
+To begin to appraise a food service operation it is a prerequisite to identify the goals and objectives of the operation.
+Knowing the goals and objectives will enable the appraiser to focus on those parts of the operation which most significantly impact on the achievement of the goals and identified objectives.
+In Chapter 2, page 52, we identified that: